 Consideration must be given to how the sector can best invest in its workforce to ensure adequate capacity in the system.
 This must be done not just to balance workloads, but also to guarantee safety of care.

 Collectively, we need to consider where Australia’s future aged care workforce will come from, as well as how we can encourage people to consider aged care as a career path and then stay in the sector long-term.
-The recommendation to establish a Workforce Development and Planning Commissioner, and an Aged Care Advisory Council represent positive steps towards addressing this challenge and understanding the perspectives of those working in the sector.
+The introduction of an Aged Care Advisory Council represents a positive step towards addressing this challenge and understanding the perspectives of those working in the sector.
 However, significant effort will be required to overcome known and new barriers to entering the aged care workforce.

 We know, for example, that Australia’s labour market has experienced high levels of unemployment as a result of COVID-19.
 What opportunities exist to attract a new cohort of people to reskill for work in aged care?
+The newly announced 34,000 subsidised aged care training places may assist with filling the skills gap, but will not be sufficient to meet anticipated demand.
 How can we attract the right level of skill without making registration requirements and higher qualifications a significant barrier to entry?
 Are we adequately considering the skills mix and roles that will deliver quality and safe care to older Australians?
 These are key questions for the sector to answer in the immediate future.

 Of course, any structural changes to the sector must be matched by the actions of providers.
 The need for a comprehensive aged care workforce strategy and planning agenda is as relevant for individual providers as it is for the system as a whole.
 At PwC Australia, we have identified four steps that individual providers can take to attract, support and retain aged care workers as the cornerstone for high quality and person-centred care.

-Recommendations for better industrial standards, including reviewing award rates and remuneration will encourage more workers to choose a career in aged care.
+While the federal government has noted recommendations in the aged care royal commission’s final report for better industrial standards, including reviewing award rates and remuneration, it has left this with the current Health Workers Union Fair Work Commission application to increase award rates.
+No doubt a wages and conditions uplift will encourage more workers to choose a career in aged care.
 It will then be up to providers to attract and motivate a high performing workforce for their organisation.